Eight-Week Intensive Program

 American University 101

-This course is designed to give students first-hand exposure to and experience with the American university experience.
-Students will explore campus culture and relationships and expectations with professors, administration, staff and classmates.
-They will also engage in campus departments, organizations and groups to become familiar and comfortable with the services and resources available to them.
-The overarching goal of this course is for students to develop and use a repertoire of knowledge and resources to assist them as they enter the university experience in the United States.
+In this course, you will get first-hand exposure to and familiarity with the American university experience.
+You will explore campus culture and relationships and expectations with professors, administration, staff and classmates.
+You will also learn about campus departments, organizations and groups to become familiar and comfortable with the services and resources available to you.
+The overarching goal of this course is for you to develop and use a repertoire of knowledge and resources to assist you as you enter the university experience in the United States.